nicholasadamou/cloud-tools/docs/PRE_COMMIT.md

 # Pre-commit Hooks

 This project uses pre-commit hooks to automatically format and validate code before commits.
-This helps maintain code quality and consistency across the repository.
+This replaces the previous Husky setup and provides more comprehensive code quality checks.

 ## Setup